 The traditional consumer is a saver rather than a spender.

 They’re more likely to actively avoid shopping than other consumer styles.
 Generally, content with life as it is, they aren’t attracted to premium or branded products the way some different consumer types might be.

 These frugal consumers are most interested in the lowest prices and the best bargains on the things they need.
 They rarely make impulse purchases.

 Making up 14% of global consumers, this segment has an average income of $32,776 and an average age of 38.
 This future-focused group is 52% female.
 They’re saving up for travel adventures and are cautious with their money.

 This segment isn’t particularly brand loyal.
 They’re more interested in getting the most value for the money; this means that this segment might be a good target for new brands with competitively priced products.

 This group does quite a bit of research when making purchasing decisions.
 If this is a target demographic for your business, product descriptions and price points should be written with this in mind.

 Trendsetters are active on social media and highly likely to try new products.

-15% of global consumers are what you could consider “Cause Motivated.”
-With the third-highest average income of US$37,915 and an average age of 39 years old, these are people who identify with issues that concern them and strive to make a difference in the world.
+15% of global consumers are what you could consider “cause-motivated.”
+With the third-highest average income of $37,915 and an average age of 39 years old, these are people who identify with issues that concern them and strive to make a difference in the world.